 What do i want to know?
 Well, what do you think is going on here?
 Is there a better way I can handle this?

-It sounds like he’s addressed your concerns (being more mindful of returning texts to you, etc) and is even noticing her behavior around you himself.
-But if you’re getting a bad vibe from her, there’s a reason.
+It sounds like he’s addressed your concerns (being more mindful of returning texts to you, etc) and he is even noticing her behavior around you.
+Again, what’s up with the bad vibe?
 She may wish he was more than friends with her and hopes that at some point that can be the case.
-I also wonder about his potential blinders and kind of missing something pretty important about how the totality of this would make you feel.
+He also seems to be fairly unaware when it comes to understanding how this could make you feel uncomfortable.

 Seeing as you’ve taken a good first step with him in dealing with a few of the problems associated with their friendship, maybe you can take it a step further and ask him to set firmer boundaries with her.

 You may be his priority – but he may be hers.
-This is a dangerous dance where it looks as though someone could get hurt.
-You have a right to feel emotionally safe in your relationship and healthy boundaries don’t seem to be in place.
+Your goal is for more emotional safety in this relationship and healthy boundaries don’t seem to be in place.
 Break it down to him in that way.
-If he doesn’t make any adjustments and you still feel uncomfortable, ask yourself what’s keeping you there.
+If he doesn’t make any adjustments and you still feel uncomfortable, ask yourself what’s keeping you there.13